 Another difference is, AAGR helps us to know the overall growth trend, while CAGR benefits us with determining possible errors.

-2 Effective Methods to Calculate Population Growth Rate in Excel
+How to Calculate Population Growth Rate in Excel: 2 Effective Methods

 We have taken a sample dataset to describe the process in this tutorial.
 This dataset shows the Total Population over the Years 2011-2020 in columns B and C.